openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Whether the Self-Issued OP is a mobile client or a web client, response is the same as the normal Implicit Flow response with the following refinements.
 Since it is an Implicit Flow response, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.

 1. The `iss` (issuer) Claim Value is `https://self-issued.me/v2`.
-1. A `sub_jwk` Claim is present, with its value being the public key used to check the signature of the ID Token.
 1. The `sub` (subject) Claim value is either the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim or a decentralized identifier.
+2. When `sub` Claim value is the base64url encoded representation of the thumbprint, a `sub_jwk` Claim is present, with its value being the public key used to check the signature of the ID Token.
-1. No Access Token is returned for accessing a UserInfo Endpoint, so all Claims returned MUST be in the ID Token.
+3. No Access Token is returned for accessing a UserInfo Endpoint, so all Claims returned MUST be in the ID Token.

 # Self-Issued ID Token Validation